vectordotdev/vector/rfcs/2020-04-04-2221-kubernetes-integration.md

 for Vector's runtime properties, based on real data from the multiple data sets.
 This worth a separate dedicated RFC though.

+#### Security considerations on deployment configuration

+Security considerations on deployment configuration are grouped together with other security related measures.
+See [here][#deployment-hardening].

 ### Annotating events with metadata from Kubernetes

 Kubernetes has a lot of metadata that can be associated with the logs, and most